 Hepatitis B can spread among teens through drug abuse and sexual activity.
 A two-dose and three-dose version of the vaccine is available for kids ages 11 to 15.

 Why does your child need this vaccination?
-Unlike hepatitis A, this virus can be life-threatening or lead to long-term liver disease.
+This virus can be life-threatening or lead to long-term liver disease.

 Inactivated Poliovirus Vaccine (IPV)